 For information on setting up the imp004m Breakout Board for Bluetooth LE operation, please see this developer guide.

-The required Bluetooth LE firmware is available as a Squirrel library which you can include in your code using the statement:
+The Bluetooth LE firmware you will require when working with the imp004m — it is not a requirement for the imp006 — is available as a Squirrel library which you can include in your code using the statement:

 The bluetooth object has the following member methods: